JohnConnorNPC/satori-overlord/README.md

 ---

+## ToDo
+Adjust stat collection in minion.py, show stats and job results for minions in pop out window in gui.
+Fix the text at the top to show hosts total & hosts online & hosts in error Add search field add ability to only show hosts in error

+---

 ## License

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License - see the [LICENSE](LICENSE.md) file for details.